joshHug/LeidenITP/assignments/assignment4.md

 name_age_lst = [("John", 30), ("Mary", 34), ("Christof", 40)]
 ```

 Now, if we want to test how to sort this list we can just use `sorted` or the `merge_sort` that you have implemented previously.
 Note, that `sorted` has the same inputs, same functionality and a similar output as your `merge_sort`, thus it can be a great testing tool to check if your `Person` class is correctly implemented.
 Be careful that `sorted` can sort equal objects differently than you are supposed to.
-The default sorting of a tuple is on the first item, therefore, both algorithm should produce the following result:
+The default sorting of a tuple is on the first item, therefore, both algorithms should produce the following result:

 ```python
 >>> print(mergesort(name_age_lst))
 [('Christof', 40), ('John', 30), ('Mary', 34)]
 ```

 This is nice but what if we want to sort the list based on age?
 We can try to flip the tuples such that we get an (age, name) tuple, then sort it, and finally flip the tuples back to their original order.
 However, there is an easier approach.
-Most sorting function have the default argument `key`.
-This argument makes it possible to sort a list differently then the default sorting.
-The default of `key` is None, which result in the default sorting.
+Most sorting functions have the default argument `key`.
+This argument makes it possible to sort a list differently than the default sorting.
+The default of `key` is None, which results in the default sorting.
 However, if we have a function that maps the object we want to sort to another sortable object then we can use that function as `key` argument.
-This has as result that the list is no longer sorted on the original objects but on the objected return by the `key` argument.
+This has as a result that the list is no longer sorted on the original objects but on the objected return by the `key` argument.
 Let's break it down in an example.
 Now, we want to sort the `name_age_lst` variable on the second item in the tuple, i.e, the age.
-First, we need a function that returns this objects, for example:
+First, we need a function that returns these objects, for example:

 ```python
 def get_second_item(name_age_tuple):